How does providing identification on Airbnb work?

 - Add a profile picture if you don’t have one already.

 - Take a photo of your government-issued ID (ex: passport, driver’s license, national ID, or visa).
+If you take a photo of your passport, make sure you include the numbers located at the bottom of the page.

 Completing this process isn’t an endorsement of any host or guest, a guarantee of someone’s identity, or that interacting with them will be safe.
 Always use your own best judgement, and follow our safety tips for guests and hosts.